zachvin/labelling-instructions/README.md

 **DO NOT USE THE `EXPORT` BUTTON TO EXPORT YOUR RESULTS.**

 * Instead we'll be utilizing the following python script to export the annotations.
-This script works via [Label Studio SDK](https://github.com/HumanSignal/label-studio-sdk), which is installed autmatically when installing Label Studio.
+This script works via [Label Studio SDK](https://github.com/HumanSignal/label-studio-sdk), which is installed automatically when installing Label Studio.
 If for some reason it isn't installed the follow command should install it properly.

 ```
 pip install --upgrade label-studio-sdk